micro/micro/cli/README.md

    latest

 COMMANDS:
     api		Run the micro API
     bot		Run the micro bot
     registry	Query registry
-   call		Call a service
+    call	Call a service or function
+    query	Deprecated: Use call instead
-   stream	Query a service method using streaming rpc health	Query the health of a service list		List items in registry register	Register an item in the registry deregister	Deregister an item in the registry get		Get item from registry sidecar	Run the micro sidecar web		Run the micro web app help, h	Shows a list of commands or help for one command
+    stream	Create a service or function stream health	Query the health of a service stats	Query the stats of a service list	List items in registry
+    register	Register an item in the registry deregister	Deregister an item in the registry get		Get item from registry
+    proxy	Run the micro proxy
+    new		Create a new micro service by specifying a directory path relative to your $GOPATH run		Run the micro runtime
+    web		Run the micro web app

 GLOBAL OPTIONS:
    --server_name 								Name of the server. go.micro.srv.example [$MICRO_SERVER_NAME]